fahadsultan/csc475/pathways.md

-# Purposeful Pathways
+# Purposeful Pathways (Spring '24)

-Schedule of Experiences for Spring 2024
+Schedule of Experiences for this semester:

 ## January